 The good news is that there’s a new trigger called “Updated field”.
 It triggers when the data in a selected field is changed.

-For example, let’s say you have a field “Plan” where you store the data if the user is free or paid.
+For example, let’s say you have a field “Plan” where you have different data depending on whether the user is free or paid.
 When a user signs up for your service his value for field “Plan” is “Free”.
 After he buys your service, you update the field to “Paid”.
 This is where you can trigger an event based on “Updated field”.

 However, we had to remove triggers “Joined a segment” and “Exited a segment”.
 This is due to the fact that the new segments can be very complex and include a lot of data.

 Don’t worry, all your current automations with those triggers will continue to work.
 We just removed them from building new automations.
 We have explored the use cases and found out that those triggers can be easily changed to the new “Updated field” trigger.

 That’s all for now.
 As always, we’ll be listening closely to your feedback in the comments.